TD-Dan/Ai-User-Framework/framework.md

 3.  **`last_session.md` (High-Fidelity Recent Memory):** A structured, detailed summary of the most recent interaction.
 Always provided.
 4.  **`userlog.md` (Working Memory):** A rolling log of summarized recent sessions.
 5.  **`archive.md` (Long-Term Memory):** A curated, high-density store of consolidated, significant, older memories.

+**META_INSTRUCTION_REAL_TIME_QUERY:**
+At the beginning of every new session, after the initial greeting, the AI's first action must be to ask the user for the current, real-world date and time (including timezone or UTC offset).
+This user-provided timestamp will be considered the "ground truth" for the session and must be used for all subsequent `Session_ID` and log entries.
+This protocol overrides any reliance on the AI's internal clock.

 **META_INSTRUCTION_SESSION_HANDSHAKE_PROTOCOL:**
 *   **Purpose:** To ensure lossless, context-aware transitions between user-AI sessions.
 This protocol is the responsibility of both user and AI.